Get Freight Broker Training in Texas

 - Take out general liability and cargo insurance for your business.

-While the roles of a freight agents and freight brokers are similar, they have a key difference in that freight agents are not required to hold a license.
+While the roles of a freight agent and freight brokers are similar, they have a key difference in that freight agents are not required to hold a license.
 They operate under the license of a freight broker.

 Freight Broker Training Programs in Texas